School Committee - February 06, 2025

 So the next item on the agenda is the discussion of the calendar.

-I, I, the three, what three versions are you, the three that.
+I, I, the three, what three versions are you, the three that you.
+Sorry, the three that the FDA.

 I can read them.

-If the STA does not agree, or we choose to start post Labor Day, that's a different option.
+If the STA does not agree, or we, or we choose to start post Labor Day, that, that's, that's a different option.

-So at this moment, the Sharon Teachers Association, which is not normally the way that the process works, but was kind enough to send us three versions of the calendars that they believe fit their membership survey information.
+So at this moment, the sharing teachers association, which is not normally the way that the process works, but was kind enough to send us three versions of the calendars that they believe fit their membership survey information.

 So we all have three versions of a calendar.

-I mean, at least one version is pretty different than the other two.
+They are somewhat, I mean, they're, they're, at least one version is pretty different than the other two.

 If that's one, then that becomes the calendar.